angelenriquep/posting-sentences/README.md

 ## Deploy

-The api has been deployed using render free tier, more info: Render: Cloud Application Hosting for Developers [link](https://render.com)
+The api has been deployed using render free tier.
+More info: [Render: Cloud Application Hosting for Developers](https://render.com)

-find the project demo here: <https://posting-senteces.onrender.com/>
+Find the project demo here: <https://posting-senteces.onrender.com/>

 ## Installation